sjbennett123/scottjbennett/content/larp/polar.md

 ## Website To Do

 - Policies
+  - Local and National

+- Background
+  - Add Zine Covers.
+  - Add purchase Link

 - Event schedule
 - Between Game actions
 - Playtests
 - New player landing page.
 - Rulebook
+  - Incorporate Eratta
+  - do we incorporate playtests into the core of the book

 ## Joe Valenti